 Classification and mechanism of action of sulfonylurea

-This group of drugs consists of insulin secretagogues as their function is to increase the secretion of insulin by means of inhibiting the potassium ATP channel of the pancreatic beta cells.
+This group of drugs consists of insulin secretagogues as their function is to increase the secretion of insulin by means of closing the potassium ATP channel of the pancreatic beta cells.
+This induces depolarization of the membrane potential with activation of voltage-gated calcium channels, and thus calcium-dependent release of insulin.
 Naturally, these drugs require the effective functioning of the beta cells of the pancreas for any action to occur.

 There are two generations of agents in this class of drugs.
 The most prominent drugs in the first generation are tolbutamide and chlorpropamide.
 In the second generation, the most prominent drugs are glipizide, glibenclamide, glimepiride and gliclazide.